snowood1/wenn/README.md

-# wenn
+# WGAN-ENN

 This repository contains the essential code for the paper [Multidimensional Uncertainty-Aware Evidential Neural Networks (AAAI 2021)](https://arxiv.org/abs/2012.13676).

-The code is written by Python3.8 and pytorch 1.5 in GPU version.
+The code is written by Python 3.8 and pytorch 1.5 in GPU version.
+It has also been tested under Python 3.6 and pytorch 1.7.

 ## How to run